 The programs of study consist of piano, collaborative piano, voice, strings, and chamber music, taught by internationally renowned artists and teachers who hold positions in Asia, Europe, and the United States' premier conservatories, universities, and opera houses.
 The festival is set in the idyllic Marche region of Italy, with the 13th-century Brancaleoni Castle in the picturesque town of Piobbico serving as our main performing venue.

-Looking ahead to our 2019 season, we are proud to continue the significant expansions in our programs and offerings from last year.
-The collaborative piano program will take place concurrently with the voice program, which will now comprise session 1, running from June 29 - July 20, 2019.
-Session 2 will house the piano and string program, running from July 21 - August 4, 2019.
-Our opera production this year will consist of Giacomo Puccini's La bohème, presented in an outdoor setting at the Brancaleoni Castle.
+Looking ahead at the fifth installment of our annual festival in 2020, we are proud to continue the significant expansions in our programs and offerings from previous years.
+The collaborative piano program will take place concurrently with the Emerging Vocal Artist program, which will comprise Session 1, running from June 27 - July 18, 2020.
+Session 2 will house the piano and string program, running from July 25 - August 9, 2020.
 We will be welcoming many new and returning faculty members, and presenting even more guest performances, student, and faculty recitals in venues near our hometown of Piobbico.
 Please visit this website to learn more about the music programs at the Brancaleoni International Music Festival.

 Stijn De Cock